Azure/bicep-registry-modules/avm/ptn/security/security-center/README.md

 ### Parameter: `securityContactsProperties.notificationsByRole.state`

+Required if using notificationsByRole.
 Defines whether to send email notifications from AMicrosoft Defender for Cloud to persons with specific RBAC roles on the subscription.

-- Required: No
+- Required: Yes
 - Type: string
 - Allowed:
   ```Bicep